Array

 Is this holiday for you?

 ROAD CYCLING.
-The first 5 cycling days of this tropical tour are on primarily flat terrain where we average almost 100 kilometres per day.
-Then, on the following day, we split the cycling into 2 sections, as we approach the ‘hill capital’ of Kandy, where we have a rest day.
+The first 5 cycling days of this tropical tour are on primarily flat terrain where we average around 90 kilometres per day.
+We then split the day's ride to the ‘hill capital’ of Kandy, where we have a rest day.
 A couple of cooler and hillier days follow, as we cross the central highlands and swoop down to the island’s south coast.
-In total, we cycle just over 840 kilometres in 9 days of riding, with a total of 7500 metres of ascent and descent.
+In total, we cycle just over 760 kilometres in 9 days of riding, with a total of around 7000 metres of ascent and descent.
 The trip is fully supported and our guide’s expert knowledge of the area and terrain means that you’ll always know what’s coming up in terms of distance and difficulty.
 This makes a tremendous difference, as does the constant supply of cold drinks and fresh fruit.
 This trip is on paved roads that are in good condition, though there maybe occasional short rough sections.
 To get the most out of this road cycling tour you need to have a good level of physical fitness.
 However, the bus is always close at hand for those who need to take a break.
 BIKE HIRE AVAILABLE LOCALLY

 Why KE?